Patrol

 The officer assists the South Metro Fire Department’s fire marshal in identifying, collecting, and processing evidence, interviewing witnesses and suspects, making determination of causes of fires, and forwarding the case to the prosecutor’s office for appropriate charges.

-Currently the West St. Paul Police Department has an officer on the Dakota County SWAT Team.
+Currently the West St. Paul Police Department has three officers on the Dakota County SWAT Team.
 The SWAT Team is comprised of officers from the Dakota County Sheriff's Office as well as the cities of West St. Paul, Apple Valley, Farmington, Hastings, Inver Grove Heights, Lakeville, Mendota Heights, Rosemount, South St. Paul.

 The group is called for all high-risk situations, including high-risk drug search warrants, high-risk arrest warrants and barricaded suspects.